anklimsk/internal-ldap-based-phonebook/docs/CUSTOM.md

 ## Changing the synchronization frequency with LDAP and updating exported files.

-Configure scripts to run schedule, run the command `crontab -u www-data -e` where `www-data` - user name for web server.
+Configure scripts to run schedule, run the command `sudo crontab -u www-data -e` where `www-data` - user name for web server.
   Example of cron jobs: